lyaegel88/Lukes-VoiceFoundry-Project/README.md

 # Luke's VoiceFoundry Project
 ## Overview

+**This is no longer a working service** - it was done as part of a code assignment.

 This repo is part of a coding assignment to make use of AWS Connect, Lambda and DynamoDB.

 **Testable Connect Phone Number: 1-877-583-0450**